 New Automation Rules

-Next, you will see the + New Automation Rule.
-Clicking this button will allow you to create new automation rules for your team.
+Next, you will see the New Automation Rule button.
+Clicking this button will allow you to create new Automation Rules for your team.

 The Automation Rule List View

-The comprehensive list of your Automation Rules takes up the majority of the Automation Rules page.
+A list of the Automation Rules you've created takes up the majority of the Automation Rules page.
 Here you can see a full breakdown of the rules you have created and manage which rules are currently active.

-In your Automation Rule list each itemized rule is broken down into the following columns:
+In your Automation Rule list, each itemized rule contains the following details:

-- Active: This column contains the toggle button to turn your automation rule on/off.
+- Active: The toggle button turns your Automation Rule on/off.
 Switching the toggle to active means when the automation event occurs, the activity will trigger.

-- More Actions Ellipses: The ellipses shows additional actions you can take with your Automation rule.
+- More Actions Ellipsis: The ellipsis shows additional actions you can take with your Automation Rule.

 - Edit: Make changes to existing rules by selecting Edit.